infovpcs/BMAD-METHOD-Odoo/README.md

 8. Update documentation and the Odoo KB as needed.

 For more details, see the Odoo KB and the BMAD agent personas.

+## Project Scaffolding Script

+To quickly set up a new project directory with the necessary BMAD agent structure, you can use the `scaffold_bmad_project.py` script.

+**Purpose:** Creates a new project folder and copies the `bmad-agent` directory (containing all personas, tasks, templates, etc.) and an empty `docs` directory into it.

+**Usage:**
+1. Ensure you have Python 3.6+ installed.
+2. Run the script from the root directory of the **cloned BMAD-METHOD-Odoo repository** (the one containing the `scaffold_bmad_project.py` file).
+3. Provide the name for your new project directory as a command-line argument:

+    ```sh
+    python scaffold_bmad_project.py your-new-project-name
+    ```
+    Replace `your-new-project-name` with the desired name for your project folder.

+**What the script does:**
+- Creates a directory with the specified name in the same location as the script.
+- Copies the entire `bmad-agent` folder from the current repository into your new project directory.
+- Creates an empty `docs` folder in your new project directory.

+**Next Steps After Scaffolding:**
+1.  **Navigate to your new project directory:**
+    ```sh
+    cd your-new-project-name
+    ```
+2.  **Generate Initial Documentation (Web Agent):** Use your configured web-based AI agent (e.g., Google Gems) to generate core project documents like `PRD.md` and `architecture.md` for your new project.
+3.  **Manually Add Docs:** Save the generated `PRD.md` and `architecture.md` files into the `docs` folder within your new project directory.
+4.  **Continue with IDE Agent:** Open your new project folder (`your-new-project-name`) in your IDE.
+Activate the `ide-bmad-orchestrator.md` agent located at `/bmad-agent/ide-bmad-orchestrator.md` within your new project.
+The IDE agent will now have access to all BMAD assets and your core documentation to continue the workflow (e.g., creating stories, scaffolding code, running checklists).

+This script streamlines the initial setup, allowing you to quickly get a new project ready to leverage the full BMAD workflow.

+---

 ## End Matter